 You can take out a personal loan and use it to pay off your existing high-interest debts.
 Once you pay off all the debts, you may start repaying your new loan in monthly installments, practically at a lower rate of interest.

-This way you will be making only one payment every month.
+This way you will be making one payment every month.
 As you will be taking out a low-interest personal loan, your monthly payment will also be lower than before.
 As a result, it will be easier for you to afford it.
-So, you may make higher payments towards the loan and pay it off faster.
+You may make higher payments towards the loan and pay it off faster.

 But still, before taking out a personal loan to pay off debt, you must consider all the pros and cons and then decide if it suits your needs.